Distance Learning Instructional Resources

 English as a Second Language

-ESL resource list – Purdue University listing of ESL resources
+ESL Resource Lists – Purdue University listing of ESL resources for instructors, tutors, and students.

 ESL Student Activities – over 1000 online quizzes and activities including grammar self-study, vocabulary crossword puzzles, Internet treasure hunts written by ESL teachers

-University of California College Prep – online high school and advanced placement courses based on California standards and a–g requirements
+Scout - the University of California College Prep – online high school offering advanced placement courses based on California standards and a–g requirements

 Florida Virtual School – a very popular statewide virtual high school that licenses its courses for other providers

-PBS Literacy Link There are Internet activities for both Pre-GED and GED.
-There are two practice tests for each of the GED test subjects.
-This site is intended for use in conjunction with the KET GED Connection video series.
+PBS Literacy Link There are Internet activities for both Pre-GED and high school equivalency.
+There are some practice tests for each of the old GED test subjects, but it has not been updated for the new high school equivalency test.
+Even still, the information presented will help you pass any test you take.
 This site is free, but students must register to participate in the lessons and activities.

-GED practice tests – free practice tests as well as commercial preparation activities
+Test Prep Review– free High School Equivalency practice tests as well as commercial preparation activities

 Algebra Lab – Algebra Lab is an online learning environment that focuses on the high school math topics and skills called upon in introductory science courses.